drboothtj/getphylo/README.md

 ##### Installation with PyPI
 The easiest way to install `getphylo` is using the command:

 `pip install getphylo`

-This will fetch and install the latest version form: https://pypi.org/project/getphylo/
+This will fetch and install the latest version from: https://pypi.org/project/getphylo/

-#### Install getphylo's dependencies
 #### 2. Installation of dependences

-**Important:** Getphylo requires DIAMOND, MUSCLE and FastTree2 to be installed to work correctly.
+**Important:** getphylo requires DIAMOND, MUSCLE and FastTree2 to be installed to work correctly.
 These must be installed manually.
 BioPython should be installed automatically.
 Below are instructions to install each dependency:

 ##### 2. Install DIAMOND